Harshyadv/Batsu-Remix/README.md

 but can’t commit to 500 lines of `config` and Lua sorcery 😅
 (**Spoiler:** I still ended up editing config files anyway.)

-Persona 2 duology is one of my favorite games so I just took the colors from the two wallpapers related to that game and created my own color scheme called **Batsu-Remix** and riced my desktop according to it.
+Persona 2 duology is one of my favorite games so I just took the colors from the two wallpapers related to that game and created my own config called **Batsu-Remix** and riced my desktop according to it.
 Looks like a window manager, behaves like a DE.
 Perfect for lazy perfectionists™.